xiaqiang-tang/xiaqiang-tang.github.io/_pages/about.md

 I am an incoming Ph.D. student at the Hong Kong University of Science and Technology (Guangzhou), starting in September  2024, under the guidance of Professor Xie Sihong.

-I obtain a Bachelor degree from Hefei University of Technology in 2021, followed by a Master degree from Tongji University.
+I obtained a Bachelor degree from Hefei University of Technology in 2021, followed by a Master degree from Tongji University.

 Research Interests
 ======